swiftlang/swift-evolution/proposals/NNNN-synthesize-equatable-hashable.md

 `static func ==` be implemented in terms of an overridable instance method for it to be dispatched dynamically.
 Even for `final` classes, the conditions are not as clear-cut as they are for value types because we have to take superclass behavior into consideration.
+Finally, since objects have reference identity, memberwise equality may not necessarily imply that two instances are equal.

-We do not propose synthesizing these conformances for tuples at this time.
-While this would nicely round out the capabilities of value types, allow the standard library to remove the hand-crafted implementations of `==` for arity-6 tuples, and allow those types to be used in generic contexts where `Equatable` conformance is required, adding conformances to non-nominal types would require additional work; we recommend that be done as an additive proposal in the future.
+We do not synthesize conformances for tuples at this time.
+While this would nicely round out the capabilities of value types, allow the standard library to remove the hand-crafted implementations of `==` for up-tp-arity-6 tuples, and allow those types to be used in generic contexts where `Equatable` conformance is required, adding conformances to non-nominal types would require additional work.

-### Synthesis through retroactive conformance/conditional conformance

-Conformances added retroactively by extensions are not synthesized (even if declared in the same module or file).
-This also implies that conditional conformances will not be synthesized; in other words, a conformance like `extension Optional: Equatable where Wrapped: Equatable` will need to be implemented manually.

 ### Omitting fields from synthesized conformances